This post was most recently updated on October 7th, 2018

-The facts and figures don’t lie: From 27.1 million people in the 1960s, Philippine population has ballooned to a staggering 100,981,437 (as of 2015).
+The facts and figures don’t lie: From 27.1 million people in the 1960s, the Philippine population has ballooned to a staggering 100,981,437 (as of 2015).
 Sadly, in our case, growth in population is not directly correlated to progress in other areas.

-According to World Affairs Journal, Philippines was among the three countries poised to follow the footsteps of Japan as an economic powerhouse in the 1960s.
+According to World Affairs Journal, the Philippines was among the three countries poised to follow the footsteps of Japan as an economic powerhouse in the 1960s.
 Back then, we were the largest exporter of sugar and coconut products in the region.

 As reported in the Atlas of Economic Development by Norton Ginsburg, the Philippines had an impressive literacy rate in the 1960s, even ahead of South Korea, Thailand, Indonesia, Brazil, and most countries in the Middle East.
 We also had a per capita income (or the average income earned per person in a country) higher than South Korea, Taiwan, and Thailand.